WARPD: World model Assisted Reactive Policy Diffusion: Abstract

 \section{Abstract}

-With the increasing availability of open-source robotic data, imitation learning has emerged as a viable approach for both robot manipulation and locomotion.
-Currently, large generalized policies are trained to predict controls or trajectories using diffusion models, which have the desirable property of learning multimodal action distributions.
-However, generalizability comes with a cost, namely, larger model size and slower inference.
-This is especially an issue for robotic tasks that require high control frequency.
-Further, there is a known trade-off between performance and action horizon for Diffusion Policy (DP), a popular model for generating trajectories: fewer diffusion queries accumulate greater trajectory tracking errors.
-For these reasons, it is common practice to run these models at high inference frequency, subject to robot computational constraints.
-To address these limitations, we propose Latent Weight Diffusion (LWD), a method that uses diffusion to generate closed-loop policies (weights for neural policies) for robotic tasks, rather than generating trajectories.
-Learning the behavior distribution through parameter space over trajectory space offers two key advantages: longer action horizons (fewer diffusion queries) \& robustness to perturbations while retaining high performance; and a lower inference compute cost.
-To this end, we show that LWD has higher success rates than DP when the action horizon is longer and when stochastic perturbations exist in the environment.
-Furthermore, LWD achieves multitask performance comparable to DP while requiring just $\sim 1/45$th of the inference-time FLOPS per step.
+With the increasing availability of open-source robotic data, imitation learning has become a promising approach for both manipulation and locomotion.
+Diffusion models are now widely used to train large, generalized policies that predict controls or trajectories, leveraging their ability to model multimodal action distributions.
+However, this generality comes at the cost of larger model sizes and slower inference, an acute limitation for robotic tasks requiring high control frequencies.
+Moreover, Diffusion Policy (DP), a popular trajectory-generation approach, suffers from a trade-off between performance and action horizon: fewer diffusion queries lead to larger trajectory chunks, which in turn accumulate tracking errors.
+To overcome these challenges, we introduce WARPD (World model Assisted Reactive Policy Diffusion), a method that generates closed-loop policies (weights for neural policies) directly, instead of open-loop trajectories.
+By learning behavioral distributions in parameter space rather than trajectory space, WARPD offers two major advantages: (1) extended action horizons with robustness to perturbations, while maintaining high task performance, and (2) significantly reduced inference costs.
+Empirically, WARPD outperforms DP in long-horizon and perturbed environments, and achieves multitask performance on par with DP while requiring only $\sim 1/45th$ of the inference-time FLOPs per step.